eponsonby/ATP-Support/job-announcement-playbook/details/requirements/qualifications.md

 Tells the job seeker if there are education requirements.
 Use this section to also describe if education can be used instead of experience.

-This sub-section will always appear when any text is provided, which is highly encouraged.
+This sub-section will always appear.
+If you do not enter any text in this field, the header "Education" will still display.
+If the job does not have education requirements, you should enter "None" or "There are no education requirements."

 #### Required
 Yes